flaf/miscellaneous/puppet4/production/modules/network/README.md

 stanza in the file `/etc/resolv.conf`.
 The default value of this parameter is `$::domain`.

-The `search` is a non-empty array of non-empty strings which sets the `search` stanza in the file `/etc/resolv.conf`.
+The `search` parameter is a non-empty array of non-empty strings which sets the `search` stanza in the file `/etc/resolv.conf`.
 The default value of this parameter is the value of:

 ```puppet
 $dns_search = ::network::get_param( $interfaces,